RubyRebbe/rmodel/README.txt

 	belongs_to :company
 end

-Soon , if you run rmodel as below in the root of a rails application directory
+if you run rmodel as below in the root of a rails application directory

 	./rmodel.rb -g -f employment.yml